openflighthpc/concertim-ansible-playbook/README.md

 ## Deploying Alces Concertim

-You are viewing release `v0.2.2` of Alces Concertim Ansible Playbook.
+You are viewing the development version of Alces Concertim Ansible Playbook.
 To deploy this version of Alces Concertim follow [these instructions](production/README.md).

-To deploy an alternate release of Alces Concertim select the tag for that release and follow the deployment instructions there.
+To deploy a released version of Alces Concertim select the tag for that release and follow the deployment instructions there.

-To deploy the development version of Alces Concertim select the `main` branch and follow the deployment instructions there.

 ## Developing